cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

     - **[Mainframe_Integration_Pipeline.groovy](https://github.com/cpwr-devops/DevOps-Examples/tree/master/vars/Mainframe_Integration_Pipeline.groovy)** - a pipeline that is triggered by an ISPW Promote that executes functional/integration tests against the project/assignment.

 ## Tools Used
 The example pipelines use a development scenario based on:

-- [ISPW](https://compuware.com/ispw-source-code-management/) as SCM to store and govern mainframe sources
+- [ISPW](https://compuware.com/ispw-source-code-management/) as the SCM to store and govern mainframe sources
-- [Git (GitHub)](https://github.com/) as SCM to store unit test assets
+- [Git (GitHub)](https://github.com/) as the SCM to store unit test assets.
-- [Topaz for Total Test](https://compuware.com/topaz-for-total-test-automation/) as mainframe unit, functional and integration testing tool to create and maintain test assets
+- [Topaz for Total Test](https://compuware.com/topaz-for-total-test-automation/) as the mainframe unit, functional, and integration testing tool to create and maintain test assets.
-- [Xpediter Code Coverage](https://compuware.com/xpediter-mainframe-debugging-tools/) as tool to gather code coverage data during execution of the unit tests
+- [Xpediter Code Coverage](https://compuware.com/xpediter-mainframe-debugging-tools/) as the tool to gather code coverage data during execution of the unit tests.
-- [SonarQube](https://www.sonarsource.com/) as server for code analysis and setting up quality gates
+- [SonarQube](https://www.sonarsource.com/) as the server for code analysis and setting up quality gates.
-- [XLRelease](https://xebialabs.com/) as CD server for release steps following the initial CI process Jenkins
+- [XLRelease](https://xebialabs.com/) as the CD server for release steps following the initial CI process Jenkins.

 Instructions on configuring the various tools can be found in the [Configuration](../tool_configuration/readme.md) of this site.